eddmann/eddmann.github.io/_posts/2015/2015-12-31-fizzbuzz-in-clojure.md

     :else %))
 ```

 ## Solution 2

-The solution below uses the 'let' statement in combination with 'str' to produce an output string.
+The solution below uses the `let` statement in combination with `str` to produce an output string.
-If the output string is empty however, the provided number is returned instead.
+If the output string is empty, however, the provided number is returned instead.

 ```clojure
 (defn fizzbuzz [n]